The Dementia Handbook:

 How to Provide Dementia Care at Home

-The Dementia Handbook introduces the DAWN Method—kind, person-centered, strength-based dementia care (available in paperback, Kindle, and Audible versions – search for it on iTunes/iBooks).Purchase at Amazon
+The Dementia Handbook is the dementia caregiver book that introduces the DAWN Method—the kind, person-centered, strength-based approach to dementia care (available in paperback, Kindle, and Audible versions – search for it on iTunes/iBooks).Purchase at Amazon

 “If you read only one book about Dementia this is the one to read!
 My wife has Dementia and Judy Cornish has faithfully, compassionately and effectively guided us both through the last two years.
 Judy has both the knowledge and experience needed to be of great and immediate help to those seeking clear and concise answers to the daily problems of Dementia.
 This book is a must read for those traveling the difficult and profound Dementia Journey!”